tbpassin/gf4-project/docs/_sources/plugins.rst.txt

 new command and a new command button to launch it.
 It is also possible to override an existing command without creating a new button.

+Plugin commands and their command buttons are treated exactly like other commands.
+They use the same command dispatch dictionary and they use the same help message system.
+Once the `proc()` function has been written and the command's `BUTTON_DEF` tuple has been defined, the plugin's command gets installed by the same machinery as native commands.

 Plugins must be placed in the *gf4/plugins* directory.
 Their file name must have the standard Python extension of ".py".
 This directory also includes a *README.txt* file that explains how the plugin system works.